-Manfred Schneider was born in 1938 in Bremerhaven.
-He studied business management at the universities of Freiburg, Hamburg and Cologne.
+Schneider studied business management at the universities of Freiburg, Hamburg and Cologne.
 After earning his degree in business studies, he became Assistant to the Professor of Business Management at Aachen Technical University.
 During this time he also obtained his doctorate.
 Schneider joined Bayer AG in 1966.
-After working in the Organization, Auditing and Cost Accounting departments, he transferred in 1971 to Duisburger Kupferhütte, at that time a subsidiary of Bayer AG, where he headed the Finance and Accounting Department.
-In 1981 he returned to Leverkusen, becoming head of Regional Coordination, Corporate Auditing and Controlling within the Corporate Staff Division three years later.
+After working in the Organization, Auditing and Cost Accounting departments, he transferred in 1971 to Duisburger Kupferhütte, at that time a subsidiary of Bayer AG, where he became Chairman of the Board of Management.
+In 1981 he returned to Leverkusen.
+When Bayer AG underwent reorganization in 1984, he became head of Regional Coordination, Corporate Auditing and Controlling within the Corporate Staff Division.
 Schneider joined the Board of Management in 1987.
-Upon his appointment as Chairman of the Board of Management in 1992, he also became Chairman of the Board Committee for Corporate Coordination.
+Upon his appointment as Chairman of the Board of Management in April 1992, he also became Chairman of the Board Committee for Corporate Coordination.